- About

 To help you savor the world one pastry at a time, we've curated a list of pastries that will provide you with a delicious glimpse into a variety of different cultures.

-Pastries come in all shapes, sizes, and textures—some are flaky and buttery, others soft and doughy, and a few are even crisp and fried to golden perfection.
+Pastries come in all shapes, sizes, and textures.
+Some are flaky and buttery, others soft and doughy, and a few are even crisp and fried to golden perfection.
 Though some of them may look or taste similar, they often incorporate unique twists that reflect the region's culture and culinary traditions.

 Most travelers who visit Paris are enchanted by the dazzling lights of the Eiffel Tower and the luxurious shops lining the Champs-Élysées, but the city's pastries discretely steal the tourists' attention.
 Layers and layers of buttery dough paired with rich creams, fresh fruits, and silky custards add bursts of flavor to every bite.
 Some of the classics include: